 A message flow node that is supplied by the product.
-A number of supplied nodes provide basic processing such as input and output.
+Some of the supplied nodes provide basic processing such as input and output.

 cmf See compiled message flow.

 collective

 A set of brokers that are fully interconnected and form part of a multi-broker network for publish/subscribe applications.